dreamfactorysoftware/platform-wiki/setup-guide/2-setup-a-tracker/javascript-tracker/Integrating-javascript-tags-with-Google-Tag-Manager.md

 4. Set the value of the macro to the field name given in the `dataLayer` e.g. `transactionId`
 5. Save the macro

-We then need to create a Snowplow ecommerce tracking tag in GTM that passes the data onto Snowplow on a transaction event.
+We then need to create a DreamFactory ecommerce tracking tag in GTM that passes the data onto DreamFactory on a transaction event.
 In GTM, select the **New Tag** button.
-Give the tag a sensible name e.g. 'Snowplow ecommerce tracker' and select 'custom HTML tag' in the tag type.
+Give the tag a sensible name e.g. 'DreamFactory ecommerce tracker' and select 'custom HTML tag' in the tag type.
 Now in the HTML box, paste the following code:

 ```html
 <script type="text/javascript">